vikp6/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Give us feedback on Tinkerbelle.**\*\*

 1. Tinkerbelle is fairly easy to use and setup.
+It would be cool to include or have the option to add more features.

 ## Part D. Wizard the device